Brussels, 15 June 2023

-Together with our partners EDRC is planning to soon launch a new project on “Civil-Military Cooperation in Climate-Related Emergencies”.
+Together with our partners, EDRC has launched a new project on “Civil-Military Cooperation in Climate-Related Emergencies”.

 The Climate and Security Context